 4. Connect - Now toggle the integration connection to "Connected" (green) to hook it up.
 You will now need to select the "Account Mapping" button to configure the mapping to your chart of accounts when posting to NetSuite.

-Note that there will be separate tables for: Payment Rails balances, PayPal balances, and Check balances (depending on which of these you have enabled).
-You will also see accounts under each for each currency you have enabled on your Payment Rails account.
+Note that there will be separate tables for: Trolley balances, PayPal balances, and Check balances (depending on which of these you have enabled).
+You will also see accounts under each for each currency you have enabled on your Trolley account.

-Bank Account: You should map this to your "Payment Rails" bank account you have setup in NetSuite for that correct currency.
-If you don't have a Payment Rails GL account setup as a bank account in your NetSuite COA, you should do this first.
-For PayPal or Check, map this to your corresponding PayPal account that is connect to your Payment Rails account, for the correct currency.
+Bank Account: You should map this to your "Trolley" bank account you have setup in NetSuite for that correct currency.
+If you don't have a Trolley GL account setup as a bank account in your NetSuite COA, you should do this first.
+For PayPal or Check, map this to your corresponding PayPal account that is connect to your Trolley account, for the correct currency.
 Same for Check.
 We display the account number and name to assist in matching.

 Merchant Payment Fees: These are the merchant payment fees paid by you for sending each payment.
 These are normally mapped to Bank Charges or Payment Processing Fees on your NetSuite chart of accounts.